ADHD Women and Relationships: Patterns, Conflict Loops, and What Changes After a Late Diagnosis

 Why Late ADHD Diagnosis Changes Relationship Dynamics

-Understanding ADHD in women and relationships allows couples to shift from blame to pattern recognition.
+Understanding the impact ADHD has on relationships allows couples to shift from blame to pattern recognition.
+And that shift matters.

 Common ADHD Relationship Patterns in Women